-Meeting the requirements of New Zealand's GE food labeling regulations places a burden on manufacturers, packers, importers, and retailers to take reasonable steps to determine if the food is GE or has a GE ingredient, and to ascertain if the GE food is approved.
+Meeting the requirements of New Zealand's GE food labeling regulations places a burden on manufacturers, packers, importers, and retailers to take reasonable steps to determine if the food is GE or has a GE ingredient and if the GE food is approved.
 The importer usually has the primary responsibility for ensuring the accuracy of the label and compliance with New Zealand's GE food labeling requirements.
 Wholesalers and retailers usually demand GE-free declarations from their supplier/importer, which passes liability in the event of GE labeling non-compliance back to the importer.
 New Zealand food legislation requires businesses to exercise due diligence in complying with food standards.
 Meeting those obligations is usually interpreted to require a paper or audit trail similar to a quality assurance system.
+There are no additional traceability requirements.